beanandbean/CenTaD2016-DSR/report/final-report.md

 the scope in future expansions.

 The final product is a __Python program__ that run at the back-end of a website.
-People can input to the program disarranged word lists through the webpage, and the program will produce a reasonable sentence using the input words, and display it on the same page.
+People can input to the program disarranged word lists through the webpage, and for each list the program will produce a reasonable sentence using the input words, and display it on the same page.
 This website has been set up on the Institute for Infocomm Research's server,
 <a href="http://translate.i2r.a-star.edu.sg/word-rearrange.zh.html" style="color: black;">http://translate.i2r.a-star.edu.sg/word-rearrange.zh.html</a>.